-In order to ensure a smooth relocation process that minimizes disruption to residents' lives-and that ensures that a wide range of relocation options is available to residents-the redevelopment will be carried out in five phases, some of which may be split into concurrent sub-phases for financing purposes.
-The first units to be constructed will be at Parcel 10 and Guild Row, which together will provide 15 replacement units (out of a total of 67 units, including moderate-income and marketrate units) that will serve as a relocation resource for Whittier Street residents who will need to move off site.
-A second phase-and the first phase at the Whittier property-will entail the demolition of the existing building at 155-195 Cabot Street and the new construction of Buildings 2 and 3 in the redevelopment program.
-Demolition of the remaining original Whittier buildings and the construction of the new Building 1 and Building 4 will follow.
-The development of Buildings 5 and 6 on the Crescent Parcel, as well as Buildings 8 and 9 at Madison Park Village, will follow a parallel track.
-The new buildings on the opposite side of Melnea Cass Boulevard from the Crescent Parcel, while part of the vision for the new mixed-use district, will not formally be part of the Whittier Neighborhood Transformation Plan.
-Figure 5-6 presents the complete phasing plan for the Plan.
+In order to ensure a smooth relocation process that minimizes disruption to residents' lives-and that ensures that a wide range of relocation options is available to residents-the redevelopment will be carried out in three phases, which may be split into concurrent sub-phases for financing purposes.

+Figure 5-7 presents the projected phasing plan:

+- Phase One comprises Building 2 and 3 on site at the original Whittier property and several buildings off site: Buildings 8 and 9 at Madison Park Village and Building 10 at the Tropical Foods property. - Phase Two comprises Building 4 at the Whittier property and Building 5 off site at the Crescent Parcel. - Phase Three comprises Building 1 at the Whittier property, Building 6 at the Crescent Parcel, and Building 12 at Dewitt Drive in Madison Park Village.

+The new buildings on the opposite side of Melnea Cass Boulevard from the Crescent Parcel, while part of the vision for the new mixeduse district, will not formally be part of the Whittier Neighborhood Transformation Plan.